erri120/ctd-on-death/README.md

 ## Save file deletion

 Added options in 2.0 to delete saves on death.
 You can change what settings are affected (Auto saves, Quick saves and Regular saves).

+## Skyrim Removal

+Added an option in 3.0 to uninstall Skyrim via Steam on death.